kirick-ts/evilcrypt/README.md

 # evilcrypt

-EvilCrypt is a collection of symmetric encryption algorithms that extends AES.
-Different versions of algorithms have different parameters such as key length, checksum length or speed.
+EvilCrypt is a collection of symmetric encryption algorithms that extend AES.
+Each algorithm version offers different parameters, such as key length, checksum length, or encryption speed, to suit various use cases.

 ## Getting started

-First, install the package:
+You can install the package using your preferred package manager:

 ```bash
 bun install evilcrypt